-Review all complaints and concerns immediately upon receipt and contact complainant within 2-5 working days to agree how the complaint will be investigated.
+The Trust will review all complaints and concerns immediately upon receipt and contact the complainant within 2-5 working days to agree how the complaint will be investigated.
 This will include offering to meet the complainant if that would help with the investigation or resolution of the complaint.